 It can be scary to keep informed of all the Halloween events in Oklahoma, but Uncovering Oklahoma is here to make it easy as the attractive blonde getting killed off early on in a scary movie.
-This guide features all of the thrilling and family friendly Halloween attractions throughout the entire state of Oklahoma.
+This guide features all of the terrifying and family friendly Halloween attractions throughout the entire state of Oklahoma.

 For updates, subscribe to our free email newsletter.
 It’s sent out about once a week with updates of events, special offers, and interviews about creative people and places in Oklahoma.

 SCARE WARNING: For family fun, read the Mazes and Pumpkin Patches section.
 There are some Haunted Houses with a kid friendly side attraction.
+For real ghosts, scroll down to the Ghost Tours section.

 Listings in our 2014 Halloween guide are sorted in alphabetical order, with shows sorted by start date, and cover the entire state of Oklahoma.
 For more information on an attraction, click on the title to be linked to their official web site.